CostaBru/Konsarpoo/Readme.md

 ## Nuget

-Please use one of the following commands to install Konsarpoo.
+Please use one of the following commands to install Konsarpoo:

 #### Package Manager
 ```cmd